operator-framework/operator-sdk/website/content/en/docs/scorecard/custom-tests.md

 ### Building the project

-The project makefile is to help us build the go project and the test image using docker.
+The project makefile is to help us build the go project and test image using docker.
 An example of the [makefile][sample_makefile] script can be found in the sample test image.

 To build the project, use the `docker build` command and specify the desired name of the image in the format: `<repository_name>/<username>/<image_name>:tag`.

-Push the image to the remote repository by running the docker command:
+Push the image to a remote repository by running the docker command:

 ```
 docker push <repository_name>/<username>/<image_name>:tag